 Day 1: CBD, Fortitude Valley, and New Farm

-Brisbane's CBD or Central Business District may not sound like much fun, but it's actually where a lot of the places of interest in Brisbane are, not to mention shops and restaurants.
+You might not think the fun stuff to do in Brisbane would be in the CBD or Central Business District.
+But it's actually where a lot of the stuff to do in Brisbane is, not to mention shops and restaurants.
 We'll start our first day in Brisbane there, but not before we've had a good breakfast.

 Breakfast at Sisco bcl.

-As it was just a 4-minute walk from our hotel, we had our first breakfast in Brisbane at Sisco bcl.
-It was so good we just went back there the second morning too.
+As it was just a four-minute walk from our hotel, we had our first breakfast in Brisbane at Sisco bcl.
+It was so good we went back there the second morning too.

-I had the bircher muesli there twice and Boyfriend loved the acai bowl.
+I had the bircher muesli there twice, and my former partner loved the acai bowl.
 Service was friendly and fast.

 King George Square and Brisbane City Hall

-All energized, we head for the CBD and more particularly, for King George Square.
-The square is a popular location for all kinds of events and home to a few bars and restaurants.
+All energized, we headed for the Brisbane CBD and, more particularly, for King George Square.
+The square is a popular location for all kinds of events and is home to a few bars and restaurants.

-It's also where you can find Brisbane City Hall.
-Built between 1920 and 1930, Brisbane City Hall is a heritage-listed building that can be visited with a free guided tour and one of the historically more interesting places in Brisbane.
+It's also where you can find City Hall.
+Built between 1920 and 1930, The City Hall is a heritage-listed building that can be visited with a free guided tour and is one of the historically more interesting places in Brisbane.

-Brisbane City hall tours take place daily at 10h30 a.m., 11h30 a.m., 1h30 p.m. and 2h30 p.m. but you do need to book beforehand.
-On the tour, you'll see the Main Auditorium, Father Henry Willis Organ and the iconic Clock Tower.
+City Hall tours occur daily at 10:30 a.m. and 11:30 a.m.
+From Friday to Sunday, there is also a 1:30 p.m. session.
+You need to book beforehand.
+On the tour, you'll see the Main Auditorium, Father Henry Willis Organ, and the iconic Clock Tower.

-Aside from that, you can also visit the Museum of Brisbane at Level 3 of Brisbane City Hall.
+Aside from that, you can also visit the Museum of Brisbane on level three of City Hall.
 It consists of a gallery showcasing how Brisbane and its citizens have evolved over time.
 You can find practical information to visit the museum here.

 If you don't feel like going in, you can also do as we did and simply admire the building from the outside.
 In the evenings, it's beautifully lit up.